Chilly Scenes of Winter (film): Casting

 Producer Metcalf says that United Artists, who financed the picture, offered to double the film's $2.5 million budget to $5 million if John Heard was replaced by one of three actors (John Ritter, Robin Williams or Treat Williams).
 Metcalf and his fellow producers Griffin Dunne and Amy Robinson had always intended Heard to play the lead, and turned down the offer.
 Silver, who had previously directed Heard in Between the Lines (1977), also championed his casting in the lead role.

 Metcalf has stated that Meryl Streep originally agreed to play the role of Laura, but only if Sam Waterston was cast as Charles.
 The producers, who did not have a casting director and cast the picture themselves along with director Silver, cast Mary Beth Hurt instead since Streep would not act opposite Heard.
 In addition to Hurt and Streep, Anne Archer and Jamie Lee Curtis also auditioned for the role of Laura.

-Ann Beattie, who "loved" Silver's script, gave the producers an option for her book with the proviso that they give her a bit part in the movie.
+Ann Beattie, who "loved" Silver's script, gave the producers an option for her book with the proviso that they give her a bit part in the film.
 She was paid $26 for appearing as a waitress in a diner scene, not given dialogue as she would have had to be paid $225 for a speaking part.

 Filming

 Principal photography began in Salt Lake City on February 22, 1979.
-According to director Silver, the producers initially planned to film in Albany, New York but the local films unions' demands were economically prohibitive.
+According to director Silver, the producers initially planned to film in Albany, New York, but the local films unions' demands were economically prohibitive.
 By March 1979, the production had moved to sound stages in Culver City, California.
 According to producer Robinson, the bulk of the interior sequences were filmed in Los Angeles.